Kōnan, Aichi: History

 The area of Kōnan is located in ancient Owari Province and was largely part of the holdings of Owari Domain under the Edo period Tokugawa Shogunate.
 After the establishment of the modern municipalities system in the early Meiji period, the area was organized into villages within Niwa District, Aichi Prefecture.
 The area was noted for sericulture during this period.
 The village of Koori became the town of Hotei on November 26, 1894.
-Hotei and the town of Kochino, together with the town of Miyata and village of Kusai (both from Haguri District) merged on June 1, 1954 to form the city of Kōnan.
-The Kōnan reached 100,000 people.
+Hotei and the town of Kochino, together with the town of Miyata and village of Kusai (both from Haguri District) merged on June 1, 1954, to form the city of Kōnan.

 Government

 Kōnan has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 22 members.
 The city contributes one member to the Aichi Prefectural Assembly.
 In terms of national politics, the city is part of Aichi District 10 of the lower house of the Diet of Japan.